Vivojay/mariana-music-player/help.md

 Resolution prefers embedded or adjacent local lyrics, then cached or provider results.
 Missing identities or provider records produce a clear no-lyrics result; Mariana does not fabricate lyric text.

+## Local session recipes

+Use `session record <name>` to start an opt-in local listening recipe, then `session stop` to seal it. `session status` reports preparation, recording, replay, errors, and incomplete capture. `session list` lists names;
+`session inspect <name>` validates and describes one without playing anything.

+`session play <name>` asks before replacing current playback and the queue.
+Use `--yes` only when you explicitly intend that replacement.
+During replay, `session seek <seconds|mm:ss|hh:mm:ss>` restores effective recipe state and `session stop` stops replay.
+Ordinary playback/queue controls remain guarded.

+Replay supports verified finite local files and freshly verified public YouTube identities in flat or nested queues.
+Missing/changed provider identity or duration stops replay; no other recording is substituted.
+Generic URLs/podcasts and preferred regions are not supported for replay.
+Version-three recipes also restore supported two-source equal-power crossfades and their frozen program gains.
+Nested groups, effective order, duplicate occurrences, seeds and policies are preserved; private group names are replaced with generated labels.
+Older recipes are validated and upgraded in memory without modifying the original file.
+Source seeks or gain-setting changes during an overlap remain unsupported;
+use recipe-relative seeking to restore an already recorded mix.
+Stop active sleep, station, Focus, loop, and stem sessions first.
+No audio recording, terminal commands, paths, signed URLs, deletion, downloads, or credentials are stored in the journal.
+ReplayGain settings are included; local EQ and volume are not.
+See [Session recipes](docs/SESSION_RECIPES.md) for exact limits and timing behavior.

 ## Radio